upperlinecode/grocery-lab-redux/README.md

     },
   ],
 };

+// optional export to make writing your selector much easier later on. export type cartState = typeof initialState;
 ```

+5. Write out two reducers: one for `addItem` and one for `removeItem` - be as error-proof or as reckless as you care to be for now - we can refine these functions later.
+Remember that thanks to immer, you can now treat state as mutable.
+6. Export the reducer and both actions.
+7. Optional: Since actionCreator functions are created automatically, you may wish to confirm that the addItem function works as intended by running some test code like `console.log(addItem("a123"))`.

+### Part Two: Wire up the add-remove functions

+###### Core features:

+1. Add a `Provider` to the application.
+2. Import your store and add it to your provider as a prop.
+3. In your `Product` component, import `useDispatch` and call it to get a dispatch function.
-5. Configure the add button to dispatch actions that will add the designated item from your cart.
+4. Configure the **add** button to dispatch actions that will add the designated item to your cart.
-6. Add a case to your reducer so that the add button works as intended.
+5. Open redux devtools and confirm that the dispatched action is working as intended.
-7. Repeat the above two steps to make the remove button work as well.
+6. Repeat the above two steps to make the **remove** button work as well.
 Remember to include some logic to account for what happens if you try to remove an item that isn't there.

 ###### Stretch features: